Frequently Asked Questions

 Will we have an Early Childhood Center (ECC)?

 Whether or not we have an Early Childhood Center on the new site will be determined by whether or not we can raise sufficient enough funds to pay for the development of a new Early Childhood Center.
 We believe that the location of the ECC in central Clayton will provide unique opportunities for the congregation, raise the profile of the ECC, facilitate the growth of the ECC and provide a real benefit to the Jewish community as well as central corridor families.
 While we are developing the new property, and potentially further into the future, the Journey has agreed to allow us to continue the operation of our ECC at the Hanley building.
+We are actively pursuing sources of funding specific to the ECC.
+The Board has committed to planning for the eventuality of an ECC on the property as active fundraising for an ECC continues.

 Will the stained glass from Hanley and the Boccia paintings from Linden move to the new facility?